-- From downtown Hanover and the Green, drive south on Main Street (Route 10) 0.5 miles to Brook Road, turning left just before Route 10 crosses Mink Brook.
+- From downtown Hanover, drive S on Main St. (Rte 10) 0.5 miles to Brook Rd.

 - Follow Brook Road for 0.1 mile to a sharp bend.

 - Dogs are welcome but must be under close control (better yet, leashed); please pick up after your pet.

 - Foot travel only.
 Bicycles are not permitted in the Mink Brook Nature Preserve.

 - Trail maps are available at the trailhead kiosk near the Brook Road gate.